nooraelina/school-work/README.md

 # School Work

-Includes programming and other material which I've done during my studies.
+Here you can find all the coding-related material I have done in my studies.